E. Paul Haynes

 Emerson Paul Haynes (March 10, 1918 - May 30, 1988) was second bishop of the Episcopal Diocese of Southwest Florida, serving from 1975 to 1988.

 Early life and education

-Haynes was born on March 10, 1918, in Marshfield, Indiana, the son of the Reverend Ora Wilbur Haynes and Lydia Pearl Walsh.
+Haynes was born on March 10, 1918, in Marshfield, Indiana, the son of the Reverend Ora Wilbur Haynes (1895–1953) and Lydia Pearl Walsh (1891–1952).
 He attended the local high school in New Albany, Indiana.
-At the age of 17, on November 15, 1935, he married Helen Charlene Elledge and together had three children.
+At the age of 17, on November 15, 1935, he married Helen Charlene Elledge and together they had three children.
 He then studied at the Indiana Central University and graduated with a Bachelor of Arts in 1942.
 The same university awarded him a Doctor of Humane Letters in 1976.
-He also attended the Bonebrake Theological Seminary and earned his Bachelor of Divinity in 1946.
+He also attended the Bonebrake Theological Seminary and earned a Bachelor of Divinity in 1946.

 Ordained ministry

 Haynes was ordained a minister in the Evangelical United Brethren Church in 1937.
 He joined the Episcopal Church, and was ordained deacon in April 1948 and priest on September 30, 1948, by Bishop Henry Hobson of Southern Ohio.
 He served as rector of Holy Trinity Church in Cincinnati from 1948 till 1953.
 In 1953, he became rector of All Saints Church in Portsmouth, Ohio, while in 1957, he transferred to Calvary Church in Cincinnati to serve as its rector.
 In 1959 he became canon chancellor of St Luke's Cathedral in Orlando, Florida, and in 1964, he became rector of St Luke's Church in Fort Myers, Florida.
 He served on the Standing Committee and Diocesan Council and as Deputy to the Provincial Synod and General Conventions of 1970 and 1973.